input-output-hk/cardano-sl/docs/exchange-onboarding.md

 ## Wallet Addresses

-With v0, addresses could be created using a POST to `/api/addresses` or could be validated using a GET to `/api/addresses/{address}`.
+With v0, addresses could be created issuing a POST to `/api/addresses` or could be validated issuing a GET to `/api/addresses/{address}`.
 The validation only checked that the address was a valid format.
 With v1 a new GET to `/api/v1/addresses` has been introduced that gets all addresses.
-A new address can be created using a POST to the same URL.
+A new address can be created issuing a POST to the same URL.

-Also a GET to `/api/v1/addresses/{address}` returns detailed information about the address instead of just a boolean `true` or `false` and it only returns successful if the address belongs to one of the wallets belonging to the running node.
+Also a GET to `/api/v1/addresses/{address}` returns detailed information about the address instead of just a boolean `true` or `false` and it only returns successfully with a `200` response if the address is in one of the wallets on the running node.

 For more details see the [API documentation](#where-can-i-find-the-api-documentation).